- Help

 This Tweet is currently unavailable.
 It might be loading or has been removed.Players can also rearrange and shuffle the board to make spotting connections easier.
 Additionally, each group is color-coded with yellow being the easiest, followed by green, blue, and purple.
 Like Wordle, you can share the results with your friends on social media.

-SEE ALSO: NYT's The Mini crossword answers for March 31 Here's a hint for today's Connections categoriesWant a hint about the categories without being told the categories?
+SEE ALSO: NYT Pips hints, answers for June 4, 2026 Here's a hint for today's Connections categoriesWant a hint about the categories without being told the categories?
 Then give these a try:

 Need a little extra help?
 Today's connections fall into the following categories: